Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Verdict: Kaplan LSAT Prep Course Review

-There are no frills or cool modern features that turn heads, but what you will get is an absolute mountain of high-quality lessons, prep books, practice problem sets, drills, explanations, and practice tests, all designed by Kaplan’s army of LSAT experts.
+There are no frills or cool modern features that turn heads, but what you will get is an absolute ton of high-quality lessons, prep books, practice problem sets, drills, explanations, and practice tests, all designed by Kaplan’s team of LSAT experts.

 Apart from a couple minor negatives, I give the Kaplan LSAT course a very high grade.
 I think that if you’re a student looking for a known commodity and you want a sure-fire score increase with no real risk, the Kaplan LSAT prep course is likely right up your alley.
 It’s a safe, solid choice.